matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 A client uses this client/server API endpoint to request that the Homeserver removes the given 3PID from the given Identity Server, or all Identity Servers.
-Takes parameters the same parameters as
+Takes the same parameters as
 `POST /_matrix/client/r0/account/3pid/delete`, ie. `id_server`, `medium`,
 `address` and the newly added `is_token`.